joanfabregat/document-processor/README.md

-# Sophos Document Processing API
+# Document Processor

 [![Build and Push to GHCR and Docker Hub](https://github.com/joanfabregat/document-processor/actions/workflows/build-and-deploy.yaml/badge.svg)](https://github.com/joanfabregat/document-processor/actions/workflows/build-and-deploy.yaml)

 ## Overview

-Sophos is a FastAPI-based service that processes documents and extracts structured content as "slices".
+Document Processor is a FastAPI-based service that processes documents and extracts structured content as "slices".
 The API takes document files (primarily PDFs) as input and returns a structured representation of the document content, preserving the document hierarchy, positioning, and formatting.

 ## Features